 - 3. To change settings in the displayed menu, press Enter. - 4.
 Press the up or down arrow button to move through the settings. - 5.
-Change the settings using the buttons listed on the bottom of the menu screens. - 6.
-To return all the menu settings to their default values, select Reset. - 7.
+Change the settings using the buttons listed on the bottom of the menu screens.

+- 6. To return all the menu settings to their default values, select Reset. - 7.
 When you finish changing settings on a menu, press Esc. - 8.
-Press Menu or Esc to exit the menus.
+Press Esc or Menu to exit the menu system.